nt246/physalia-lcwgs/day_2/markdowns/04_genotype.md

 </details>

-Now extract the genotype probabilities for PANY_07 Mme_chr24:2558528-4558528 459780 from this new .geno file.
+Now extract the genotype probabilities for PANY_07 at Mme_chr24:2558528-4558528 459780 from this new .geno file.
 What are the genotype probabilities?

 <details>